tyxxygh/webrtc-extensions-3dstk/README.md

-M62 WebRTC Native and UWP enhancements
+WebRTC Native and UWP extensions for 3D Streaming Toolkit
 =======

 This repo contains all the patches and extensions made to WebRTC for the [3D Streaming Toolkit project](https://github.com/CatalystCode/3DStreamingToolkit), enabling building powerful stereoscopic 3D experiences that run on the cloud and stream to devices.
 Changes include:

 #### WebRTC M62 native:

-- [NvPipe](https://github.com/anderm/NvPipe/tree/low-latency-optimization) integration in the H264 encoder - zero latency video compression library for interactive remoting applications
+- [NvPipe](https://github.com/3DStreamingToolkit/NvPipe/tree/low-latency-optimization) integration in the H264 encoder - zero latency video compression library for interactive remoting applications
 - Included ffmpeg for client decoding and openh264 for encoding on machines with no Nvidia GPU
 - Video frame extensions to allow pointers of RGB and texture data to be passed to the encoder
 - RTP package header extensions to allow HoloLens frame prediction timestamps to be synched with the encoded frame